dataqueso/navigating-ml/_posts/2018-11-02-level3_practice.md

   * It will force you to read and learn from scratch.
 You will learn the different label file formats, deserializers and how things compute.
   * For for example, in energy/manufacturing you will get .png or .jpg or .tiff files and not stuff already in the perfect format.
-  * Learning this will hopefully help you understand the concept of “Data Packing”.
+  * Learning this will help you understand the concept of “Data Packing”.
   * This is not the simplest way, but it forces greater learning.

 ## Working with PyTorch (locally or on a DSVM/VM)

-See [Level 2 Setup](/navigating-ml/level2_setup) for more instructions on how to set up an environment for this problem set.
+See [Setup](/navigating-ml/setup) for more instructions on how to set up an environment for this problem set.

 1. Image Classification